JenHLee/movie-website/README.md

 # React Unit Converter
-Retro window design' 5 types of unit converter using React.js.
+Retro window design' Several types of unit converter using React.js.
 - Minutes to Hours
 - Kilometers to Miles
 - Meters to Centimeters